A

 · 4 min read

-CONDITION DOG Acral Lick Granuloma in Dogs
+CONDITION DOG Acral Lick Dermatitis (Acral Lick Granuloma) in Dogs

 Acral Lick Granuloma (ALG) in dogs describes skin injury to the extremities as a result of continuous licking.